Enthronement of the Japanese emperor: History of the enthronement ceremony

-Although the coronation ceremony is one of the most important Emperor events, the Emperor Go-Kashiwabara of the Sengoku period 1500 (Meiou 9), but was unable to perform the ceremonies, and in 1521 (Daiei Gen), he performed the coronation ceremony in his 22nd year on the throne, based on assistance from the Muromachi shogunate and others.
-The direct trigger for the ceremony was the shogunate's donation of 20,000 rolls of rice, but in reality, it was not possible to carry out the ceremony with just that money, as the shogunate had donated money several times since the Bunki era, and the Imperial Court had accumulated tools prepared with donations from Honganji and others.
+Although the enthronement ceremony is one of the most important imperial events, the Emperor Go-Kashiwabara of the Sengoku period 1500, was unable to perform the ceremonies, but in 1521, he performed the enthronement ceremony in his 21st year on the throne, based on assistance from the Muromachi shogunate and others.
+The direct trigger for the ceremony was the shogunate's donation of 20,000 rolls of rice, but in reality, it was not possible to carry out the ceremony with that little money, as the shogunate had donated money several times since the Bunki era, and the Imperial Court had accumulated tools prepared with donations from Honganji and others.
 Emperor Go-Nara's accession to the throne was postponed for about ten years due to lack of funds, even though there were many items left over from the accession of Emperor Go-Kashiwabara.
 In the case of Emperor Ogimachi, the imperial treasury was unable to contribute to the cost of the coronation, and the ceremony was held with the assistance of Mōri Motonari.
 However, despite many difficulties, the ceremony has been performed without fail in every generation, except for Emperor Chūkyō, who only reigned for a short time due to the Jōkyū War.

-After the Jokyu Rebellion, when Emperor Shijo ascended to the throne, spectators crowded into the garden, and even after this, there are articles in the court nobles' diaries that suggest that the rituals were hindered by spectators.
+After the Jokyu Rebellion, when Emperor Shijō ascended to the throne, spectators crowded into the garden, and even after this, there are articles in the court nobles' diaries that suggest that the rituals were hindered by spectators.

+The accession ceremony of Empress Meishō was described as “filled with spectators of high rank and low rank in the garden,” and it seems that a considerable number of spectators thronged to the throne.

-On the occasion of the accession to the throne of Emperor Go-Kashiwabara, it is said that spectators gathered "like a haze of clouds.
-In keeping with this tradition, recent research has shown that during the Edo period, the general public was able to watch the accession ceremony at the Kyoto Imperial Palace by purchasing stamps (a kind of ticket).
-Nomiya Sadaharu, who was not involved in the ceremonies at the time of the accession to the throne of Emperor Gozakuramachi but only attended the ceremony to see the emperor off, was upset that many ordinary court nobles were not allowed to observe the ceremony because of the large number of "samurai slaves" and "miscellaneous people", but that the shogunate's envoys were allowed to see the ceremony unofficially in the Capital Hall.
+In keeping with tradition, research has shown that during the Edo period, the general public was able to watch the accession ceremony at the Kyoto Imperial Palace by purchasing stamps (a kind of ticket).
+Nomiya Sadaharu, who was not involved in the ceremonies at the time of the accession to the throne of Empress Go-Sakuramachi, who only attended the ceremony to see the empress off, was upset that many ordinary court nobles were not allowed to observe the ceremony because of the large number of "samurai slaves" and "miscellaneous people", but that the shogunate's envoys were allowed to see the ceremony unofficially in the Capital Hall.